Avinash Tiwary: Early work and breakthrough (2009–2021)

 In 2017, Avinash signed Imtiaz Ali's romantic movie, Laila Majnu, after auditioning for it in December 2015.
-The film tells the classic story of Laila and Majnu, set in contemporary times, he played Majnu opposite Tripti Dimri's Laila.
+The film tells the classic story of Laila and Majnu, set in contemporary times, he played Majnu opposite Triptii Dimri's Laila.
 Tiwary underwent major physical transformation for the role and received critical acclaim for the film.
-Devesh Sharma from Filmfare noted, "Avinash shares sparkling chemistry with Tripti, and has acted like a force of nature in the film.
+Devesh Sharma from Filmfare noted, "Avinash shares sparkling chemistry with Triptii, and has acted like a force of nature in the film.
 You can only see Majnu near the end and not the actor."
 He later signed a three-film deal with Balaji Motion Pictures in 2019.

 In 2020, Tiwary starred in two Netflix horror films.
 He first played Dhruv in Ghost Stories opposite Mrunal Thakur.
 The film received negative reviews from critics.
-Tiwary then played Satya, a wealthy law graduate in Bulbbul, alongside Tripti Dimri.
+Tiwary then played Satya, a wealthy law graduate in Bulbbul, alongside Triptii Dimri.
 Stutee Ghosh of The Quint stated that Tiwary added a "credible potency" to his character.
 Tiwary played a married doctor engaged in an affair opposite Parineeti Chopra and Aditi Rao Hydari, in the 2021 mystery thriller The Girl on the Train.
 Bollywood Hungama found him to be "dependable".